ThatGuyWilliam/APIShowcase/README.md

 # Showcase API App (.NET 8)

-This is a simple CRUD-style web application built with .NET 8.
+This is a simple CRUD-style API application built with .NET 8.
 It allows users to:

 - Create new tasks and users
 - View all tasks and users